And Then What Happened?

 That’s why serious professionals and activists turn to the award-winning Maven’s Notebook to get the entire story—in 10 or 20 minutes a day.

 You can count on us to cover hot topics like the demise of the twin tunnels.
 We’ve been with the issue from the start, back when it was the Bay Delta Conservation Plan, then the California Water Fix—now what, we’re not sure.
 But whatever happens, visit the Notebook for in-depth coverage.

 There is also the ongoing implementation of SGMA.
 In our deep dive, we’re covering panel discussions where people are talking about how it’s going in different groundwater basins across the state.
 We’re also covering groundwater issues and presentations at the California Water Commission.

 As we cover water news, you’ll find that Maven’s Notebook is refreshingly non-partisan.
 We don’t advocate any issue.
 Instead, we are an independent broker of reliable information.
 The result are facts that will inform your work, expand your knowledge, and shift your perspective.

 our work is not funded by large grants or an endowment.

 Readers are often surprised to find out that our work is not funded by grants or an endowment, but its true.
 Maven’s Notebook website operations are funded by individual donations and organizational sponsorships.
 Your tax-deductible support is critical for us to continue to provide breaking news and in-depth, unbiased reporting on the water issues you care about.

+A one-time donation of any size will help us keep our virtual doors open.
 A monthly donation of $10 can have a lasting impact.